Synchronisation of a tidal binary by inward orbital migration. The case of Pluto and Charon: Simplified analytical treatment of dynamics

-This section expands on the ideas proposed in \citet{pathways}.
 We begin with a number of assumptions.
-First of all, we limit our consideration to a near-coplanar configuration: \begin{itemize} \item[(a)] The moon's orbit is near-equatorial, with its inclination $i$ relative to the planet's equator being small enough to permit the omission of $O(i^2)$. \item[(b)] The moon’s obliquity $i_m$ relative to its orbit is small enough to allow for the neglect of $O(i_m^2)$ terms. \end{itemize}
+First of all, we limit our consideration to a near-coplanar configuration: \begin{itemize} \item[(a)] The moon's orbit is near-equatorial, with its inclination $i$ relative to the planet's equator being small enough to permit the omission of $O(i^2)$. \item[(b)] The moon’s obliquity $i_{\rm{m}}$ relative to its orbit is small enough to allow for the neglect of $O(i_{\rm{m}}^2)$ terms. \end{itemize}

-Although the present rotation of Pluto and orbital motion of Charon are retrograde with respect to the prograde direction accepted for the solar system, we use, for mathematical convenience, an opposite convention.
+Although the present rotation of Pluto and orbital motion of Charon are retrograde with respect to the prograde direction observed in most cases in the solar system, we use, for mathematical convenience, an opposite convention.
 We regard Pluto's present rotation and Charon's present orbit as ``prograde'', and set the mean motion to be positive: $n>0$.
 If Charon's initial orbital motion was concordant with or opposite to Pluto's initial spin, Pluto's initial rotation rate, $\Omega$, is regarded positive ($\Omega>0$) or negative ($\Omega<0$), correspondingly.

 To simplify the analytical model further, we invoke two additional assumptions: